programmfabrik/fylr-helm/README.md

 # fylr-helm

-A Helm-Chart for the fylr application
+A Helm-Chart for the fylr application (WIP)

 ## Requirements